LLNL/units/docs/user-guide/Unit_domains.rst

 with the code using one of those found in the `units::domains` namespace. this domain will be used unless another is specified through the match flags.

-The default domain can be set at compile time through the `UNITS_DEFAULT_DOMAIN` definition which is available through CMake options or specified before compilation.
+The default domain can be set at compile time through the `UNITS_DEFAULT_DOMAIN` definition

 .. code-block:: c++

    #define UNITS_DEFAULT_DOMAIN units::domains::astronomy
    #include "units/units.hpp"

+In CMake this field can be defined and will be directly translated.
+The `UNITS_DOMAIN` CMake variable can also be used to specify a domain as a string like `UCUM` or `COOKING` and have it appropriately translate.
+See :ref:`Unit Library CMake Reference` for more details.